Author – Shriya Agarwal

 On the other hand, parenting done right is quite like equipping the child with a well-strapped parachute that is made up of common-sense, courage, and kindness.
 And then, teaching the child to jump independently.

-It is not intentionally that we choose to overstep our parenting boundaries, it is only out of concern for our children.
-But sometimes the best thing we, as parents, need to do is to sit back and watch our child fail, fail and fail again, while learning something new on their own in the process.
+It is not intended that we choose to overstep our parenting boundaries, it is only out of concern for our children.
+But sometimes the best thing we, as parents, need to do is to sit back and watch our child fail, fail and fail again while learning something new on their own in the process.

 So, if you too are guilty of finding yourself in the driving seat of your child’s life, here is a 4-step guide to let your child steer their life on their own.

 A 4-step guide to stop being a helicopter parent and helping your child in getting ready for the real world:

 In the initial phase of life when your children are young, you will have to do things for them.
 This is the stage where your helicoptering would be helpful and necessary.

 For example, an infant is fed, cleaned, and put to sleep by the parent; a primary school kid is taught before exams, and a high-school teen is taught about finances but the parents handle it.

 2. DO IT WITH YOUR CHILDREN